AaltoML/accelerated-arrays/README.md

 #### Channels

 The available channel numbers correspond to the available vector types in the GLSL language.
-Even thought they most traditionally represent the color channels R,G,B, and A, they can be used for any data.
+Even though they most traditionally represent the color channels R,G,B, and A, they can be used for any data.
 For example, a 2-channel image can be used to represent optical flow, where each pixel has components Δx and Δy.

 #### Data types